-- 1a.
+1a.
 Problem Statement.
-Issue or problems that the activity will address is/are clear and corresponds to a SERVIR thematic/technical area.
+Issue or problems that the activity will address is/are clear and correspond to a SERVIR E&SA thematic area described in this solicitation (section IB above).
 Objectives of the activity are clear.
-Additionally, the extent to which the proposed activity includes a component focused on vulnerable communities, or represents a strong commitment to vulnerable communities as participants or beneficiaries.
-Clear description of how the activity uses Earth observation and other geospatial data to overcome the identified problem and improve development outcomes.
-(20 points) - 1b.
+Additionally, the extent to which the proposed activity includes a component focused on vulnerable communities, or represents a strong commitment to vulnerable communities and population as participants or beneficiaries.
+SERVIR defines vulnerable communities as groups of people with minimal ability to withstand adverse impacts from multiple stressors to which they are exposed e.g., weather variability and climate change impacts (floods, droughts, Clear description of how the activity uses Earth observation and other geospatial data to overcome the identified problem and improve development outcomes.
+Vulnerable communities and populations within those communities may include, but are not limited to: women and girls, youth, Indigenous Peoples, persons with disabilities, religious and ethnic minorities, and those living in extreme poverty (20 points)

+1b.
 Innovation.
-Uniqueness of the activity area in terms of subject matter, technical approach, and/or applications developed are clearly stated and defined.
-(10 points) - 1c.
+Uniqueness of the proposed activities in terms of subject matter, technical approach, and/or applications developed are clearly stated and defined.
+(10 points)

+1c.
 Methodology.
-The quality and feasibility of the application in terms of the viability of the proposed technical approach, i.e. the proposed technical approach can reasonably be expected to produce the intended outcomes in the time allotted.
+The quality and feasibility of the application in terms of the viability of the proposed technical approach, i.e., the proposed technical approach can reasonably be expected to produce the intended outcomes in the time allotted.
 Outputs are realistic and align with overall objectives.
 It is expected that all datasets, scripts, models, in situ observations, and all related outputs of the project will be made freely available to the public at the end of the project execution.
 Clear information about the data dissemination plan is expected.
-(10 points) - 1d.
+(10 points)

+1d.
 Stakeholder Engagement.
 Decision-making context for the geographic region clearly stated.
 Beneficiaries, partners, stakeholders to be engaged are detailed and strategic.
 Engagement activity or dissemination plan included.
-(20 points) - 1e.
+(20 points)

+1e.
 Sustainability.
 The extent to which the funded activity will result in building and strengthening the capacity of the community and local organizations, and whether the activity itself is sustainable or will promote sustainability of the organization.
+(10 points)

-(10 points) - 2.
-Past Performance.
+2. Past Performance.
 Previous or ongoing experience implementing similar activities.
 This examines the organization's experience, which is a critical factor in assessing the capacity of the organization to implement the activity.
-(10 points) - 3a.
+(10 points)

+3a.
 Project Team Qualifications.
 Evidence of the capability of key personnel (through academic and project management qualifications and past experience) to undertake and accomplish the proposed activities.
-(10 points) - 3b.
+(10 points)

+3b.
 Project Team Gender Balance.
-SERVIR will take into consideration your organization's approach to gender-balance in the selection of staff proposed to work on your activity.
+RCMRD/SERVIR E&SA will take into consideration your organization's approach to gender-balance in the selection of staff proposed to work on your activity.
 (10 points)

-Additionally, SERVIR will consider the maximum geographic breadth possible.
-SERVIR will also ensure environmental soundness and compliance in design and implementation as required by 22 CFR 216.
+Additionally, RCMRD/SERVIR E&SA will consider the maximum geographic breadth possible.
+RCMRD/SERVIR E&SA will also ensure environmental soundness and compliance in design and implementation as required by 22 CFR 216.